Skip to main content

 From humble beginnings as a small community school which opened in 1979, Ryan Catholic College has become Townsville’s leader in the provision of Catholic education.

-We would like to acknowledge the traditional custodians of the land, the Wulgurukaba people.
-We also acknowledge their neighbouring brothers and sisters on the land, the Bindal people.
-We pay our respects to elders past present and emerging.
+We acknowledge the traditional owners of the land and waters, the Wulgurukaba, and that this country has been a place of learning and ceremony for tens of thousands of years.
+We also acknowledge the neighbouring language groups as brothers and sisters of the land.
+We pay our respects to elders past, present and emerging.
 May we walk gently and peacefully on this land together.

 Junior Campus (Prep - Year 4)